 A toothpaste for sensitive teeth may help if you or the person you care for has sensitive teeth.

 Normal dental care

-To keep your teeth and gums healthy:
+To keep the teeth and gums healthy:

 - Avoid using tobacco products.
-They can affect your dental health and your general health.
+They can affect dental and general health.

-Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine
+Medical Review: E. Gregory Thompson MD - Internal Medicine

 Arden Christen DDS, MSD, MA, FACD - Dentistry